nduplessis11/strata/docs/RENDERING_PIPELINE.md

 ## Planned evolution points

 1. **Descriptor sets / resource binding**
-   - add descriptor set layout + update APIs to the RHI
+   - (v1) descriptor set layout + allocate/update APIs exist in the RHI (uniform buffers only)
+   - Vulkan backend owns a descriptor pool and allocates descriptor sets from it
-   - plumb Vulkan descriptor pools/sets in the backend
+   - Next: expand descriptor types (images/samplers, etc.) and use in renderer

 2. **Command recording API ergonomics**
    - Replace `cmd_*` functions with a command encoder/list object.